The Power of Good-Bye: Recording and composition

 After the songwriting sessions ended with Nowels, Madonna started collaborating with Orbit and Leonard for recording the tracks.
 However, since Leonard could not delve much studio time, Madonna worked solely with Orbit.
 Around June 1997, the singer entered the Larrabee North Studio, Universal City, California to record the album, accompanied by Orbit, an engineer and a tape operator.
 According to Orbit, "Most of the tracks pre-existed, so Madonna would work on vocals and lyrics at home, or driving around in her car."
 The producer was initially uncomfortable with the singer around the studio checking the recording process, but gradually entered into a work dynamics with her.
-However, his disorganized nature almost got him fired when he reached Madonna's house to play "The Power of Goodbye" and realized that he had carried the wrong DAT file.
+However, his disorganized nature almost got him fired when he reached Madonna's house to play "The Power of Good-Bye" and realized that he had carried the wrong DAT file.
 Madonna was not impressed and Orbit had to "virtually" remain in the studio for a week and deliver the final track.

 "The Power of Good-Bye" features production credit from Madonna, Orbit and Leonard, while Craig Armstrong was responsible for string arrangement.
 It was written in the time signature of common time, and is composed in the key of F minor with a moderate tempo of 80 beats per minute.
 Madonna's vocals range from G3 to C5 and the song follows a basic sequence of Fm–D♭–A♭–E♭ as its chord progression.
 It is an electronica melancholy ballad, with its arrangement being "anchored by a crisp shuffle beat and sweetened by occasional orchestral string flourishes and contrasting acoustic guitar strumming.